55 Top Marketing Blogs You MUST Follow (According To Marketers)

 The medium provides a window into the lives and spending patterns of over 90 million millennials in the US alone.
 Now that’s an amazing reach.

-Couple social media’s immense reach with this fact: 7 in 10 viewers take a positive action (such as visiting brand websites or making calls) after reading an authentic online review.
+Couple social media’s immense reach with this fact: 7 in 10 viewers take positive action (such as visiting brand websites or making calls) after reading an authentic online review.

 It’s a no-brainer: a good social media presence is invaluable.